astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 ```
 must remain constant.
 This conservation law is quite different from
 what Newton and his contemporaries would have thought was 'conserved'
-in the measurement of the motion of an thing.
+in the measurement of the motion of an object.
 In the Newtonian world,
-the value of $dt$ would be the same for both observers, implying a
+the value of $dt$ would be the same for both observers, demanding that
+we infer different speeds: $c^\prime \neq c$.
+Instead we insist that
-$c^\prime \neq c$, not this strange looking sum.
+it is this strange looking sum that remains unchanged.
 But, if this model
 agrees with the experiments, it is not wrong; even if it disagrees
 with Newton's model.